njsmith/colorspacious/doc/reference.rst

 ......................

 **sRGB1**, **sRGB100**: The standard `sRGB colorspace
 <https://en.wikipedia.org/wiki/SRGB>`_.
-Use ``sRGB1`` if you have or
+If you have generic "RGB"
-want values that are normalized to fall between 0 and 1, and use ``sRGB255`` if you have or want values that are normalized to fall between 0 and 255.
-This is designed to match the behavior of common monitors.
+values with no further information specified, then usually the right thing to do is to assume that they are in the sRGB space; the sRGB space was originally designed to match the behavior of common consumer monitors, and these days common consumer monitors are designed to match sRGB.
+Use ``sRGB1`` if you have or want values that are normalized to fall between 0 and 1, and use ``sRGB255`` if you have or want values that are normalized to fall between 0 and 255.

 **XYZ100**, **XYZ1**: The standard `CIE 1931 XYZ color space
 <https://en.wikipedia.org/wiki/CIE_1931_color_space>`_.
 Use ``XYZ100``
-if you have or want values that are normalized to fall between 0 and 100 (or so -- values greater than 100 are valid in certain cases).
-Use ``XYZ1`` if you have or want values that are normalized to fall between 0 and 1 (or so).
+if you have or want values that are normalized to fall between 0 and 100 (roughly speaking -- values greater than 100 are valid in certain cases).
+Use ``XYZ1`` if you have or want values that are normalized to fall between 0 and 1 (roughly).
 This is a space which is "linear-light", i.e. related by a linear transformation to the photon counts in a spectral power distribution.
+In particular, this means that linear interpolation in this space is a valid way to simulate physical mixing of lights.

 **sRGB1-linear**: A linear-light version of **sRGB1**, i.e., it has
-had gamma correction applied, but retains the standard sRGB primaries.
+had gamma correction applied, but is still represented in terms of the standard sRGB primaries.

 **xyY100**, **xyY1**: The standard `CIE 1931 xyY color space
 <https://en.wikipedia.org/wiki/CIE_1931_color_space#CIE_xy_chromaticity_diagram_and_the_CIE_xyY_color_space>`_. *The